Last modified September 2018

 3.3.2.
 To provide you with products such as assessment or training or providing you or others with services such as compliance programs for financial advisers;

 3.3.3.
-To register you for and administer, events, promotions or competitions or to conduct training or assessments;
+To register you for and administer, events, or to conduct training or assessments;

-3.3.7.
-To comply with our legal and/or regulatory obligations; and
+3.3.6.
+To comply with our legal and/or regulatory obligations.

 3.4.
 Financial Education may disclose potentially personal identifying information, personal identifying information and personal information only to those of its employees, contractors and affiliated entities that: